 - 1. Remove NDE components first, following Remove Non-Drive End. - 2.
 Remove the DE air outlet screen and DE louvres. - 3.
 Disconnect the generator from the prime mover. - 4.
-Disconnect the grease tube (if fitted). - 5.
-Disconnect the RTD sensor for bearing temperature (if fitted). - 6.
-Remove the DE bearing cap. - 7.
-Remove fasteners from the DE bearing cartridge. - 8.
+Disconnect the grease tube. - 5.
+Disconnect the RTD sensor for bearing temperature (if fitted).

+6. Remove the DE bearing cap.

+- 7. Remove fasteners from the DE bearing cartridge. - 8.
 Fix two threaded guide studs at least 120 mm long into the DE bearing cartridge. - 9.
-Use a crane sling and lifting hooks fitted into the air outlet ducts to support the DE bracket. - 10.
+Use a crane sling and lifting eye to support the DE bracket. - 10.
 Remove fasteners from the DE bracket. - 11.
-Release the DE bracket from the frame by tapping with a mallet away from the frame - 12.
-Gently lower the crane sling to put the rotor weight onto the support packing. - 13.
-Carefully slide the DE bracket away from the generator along the guide studs. - 14.
+Release the DE bracket by tapping with a mallet away from the frame. - 12.
+Carefully slide the DE bracket away from the generator along the guide studs. - 13.
 Remove the guide studs.